deity-io/falcon-platform-docs/docs/platform/payments/flow/payment.md

 sidebar_label: Payment
 ---

-create payment / place order
+Creating a payment is usually initiated by a customer / the client application

+1.
+2.
+3.